RaghavAtris/Lucifer/README.md

 ## About Lucifer

-An A.I. with the ability to interface itself according to the user by reading and storing all the data it can.
+Lucifer is the first-of-its-kind AI aiming in reduction of human efforts and helping people in their daily lives.
-Because of IT's near-limitless capacity, It can perform various tasks presented to it, aiming in reduction of human efforts and helping people in their daily lives.
+Because of IT's near-limitless capacity, It can perform various tasks presented to it,

 ## Built with